CervezaStallone/node-red-contrib-brdc-network-tools/README.md

 - Ensure the subnet notation is correct (e.g., 192.168.1.0/24)
 - Check if devices respond to ping (some may have firewalls)
 - Try smaller IP ranges first

+**Bonjour/mDNS services not found:**
+- Not all devices advertise services via Bonjour/mDNS
+- Some networks may block multicast traffic (required for mDNS)
+- Try increasing the Bonjour timeout value
+- Check if devices are on the same network segment
+- Some enterprise firewalls block mDNS traffic

+**Bonjour discovery slow or incomplete:**
+- Increase the timeout value (try 10000ms for large networks)
+- Reduce the number of service types being searched
+- Some devices may advertise services slowly after network changes

 **Performance monitor not starting:**
 - Verify at least one target is configured